oemof/oemof-solph/doc/developing_oemof.rst

 Issue-Management
 ----------------

-A good means for communication with the developer group are the issues.
+A good way for communication with the developer group are issues.
 If you find a bug, want to contribute an enhancement or have a question on a specific problem in development you want to discuss, please create an issue:

-* create an issue describing your point accurately
+* describing your point accurately
-* use the list of tags to choose from to categorize your issue
+* using the list of category tags
-* address other developers
+* addressing other developers

 If you want to address other developers you can use @name-of-developer, or use e.g. @oemof-solph to address a team. `Here <https://github.com/orgs/oemof/teams>`_